 NEO is not available for purchase on Coinbase at the moment.
 Coinbase does, however, enable the price of NEO to be monitored on the site.
 While not currently supported, the community has speculated NEO would be an interesting addition to Coinbase’s asset offerings for quite some time, so the listing is not impossible.

-Similar to how trading of NEO can be undergone in an active way on eToro via the form of CFDs, Plus500 additionally offers CFD trading with adjusted margin.
+Similar to how trading of NEO can be undergone in an active way on Binance via the form of CFDs, Plus500 additionally offers CFD trading with adjusted margin.
 While the platform is not available to U.S. citizens and a wide variety of EU citizens either, it has served as a staple exchange in areas such as Australia.
 NEO is actively available for trading on Plus500.

 Plus500 is a regulated CFD broker, so there is a level of verification and security instilled that enables the platform to be somewhat more safe over others.
 To get started, a funded Plus500 account is required.

 Once selected, you’ll be required to enter preliminary information such as username, email, and so on.
 Enter in the correct information; Plus500 as a regulated and overseen CFD broker needs to create an investor profile upon signing up, so later down the line if information is falsified because you aren’t sure if you can trust the exchange, this can be deemed a crime according to financial regulators; Plus500 privately stores all sensitive user information privately, however, regardless, you should always store your keys and account information privately on your end as well.

 Plus500 will then ask for additional information including proof of residence, valid ID, and other verified forms of identification.
-The process is similar to eToro’s verification process, so don’t be alarmed.
+The process is similar to other verification processes, so don’t be alarmed.

 Additionally, be sure to have a phone or laptop with camera on standby; in order to complete full verification, Plus500 requires a selfie image while holding a valid form of ID to confirm identity behind the user interface.
 (This is a standard procedure in most global financial regulation frameworks, don’t be alarmed).